plone/training/docs/react/redux.md

 ## Reducers

 Next we will create the reducer by creating the `reducers/faq.js` file.
-As stated earlier a reducer is pure function which takes the previous state and an action and returns the new state, it will look like this:
+As stated earlier, a reducer is a pure function which takes the previous state and an action, and returns the new state.
+It will look like this:

 ```{code-block} jsx
 :emphasize-lines: 1-3,5